-Two online options that I highly recommend to you are FreeCen and FamilySearch.
-You may not find the records that you are searching for through this approach, (compared to visiting the Archives), but it is definitely worth trying.
-I personally have found many records through the FamilySearch website.
+You may not find the records that you are searching for through this approach, (compared to visiting the Archives), but it is worth trying.
+I have found many records through the FamilySearch website.

 Please note: The FreeCen website is run by volunteers where you will find censuses for the years 1841 through to 1891.